Dance with Somebody

 "Dance with Somebody" is a song by the alternative rock band Mando Diao.
 It was released in January 2009 as the lead single from their album, Give Me Fire.
 A segment of the song was the theme song for the twelfth season of Dancing With The Stars.

+It remains the band's most successful single to date, reaching number one in Austria and Slovakia and in the top 10 in several countries across Europe.

 Music video

 The music video was directed by Matt Wignall and Vern Moen.